Zoo Volunteers ~

 What does a Teen Volunteer do?

 Teen volunteers assist Zoo Keepers and Educators with the daily responsibilities of operating the zoo.
-Our volunteers will share their wildlife knowledge with visitors at the Oglebay Good Zoo, while using live animals and artifacts.
-In addition to the everyday duties, volunteers also aid in conducting summer camps, birthday parties, special events like Boo at the Zoo, and more.
+Our volunteers will share their wildlife knowledge with visitors at the Oglebay Good Zoo, help with summer camps, birthday parties, special events like Boo at the Zoo, and more.

 Who can be a Volunteer?